 I don't want that to be you.

-I’ve given Instant Cash Solution a 1/100 is for 2 reasons:
+I’ve given Instant Cash Solution a 1/100 rating for 2 reasons:

-Firstly, because it’s the lowest rating I can give and secondly because there’s just no product here.
+Firstly, because it's the lowest rating I can give.
+Secondly, because there’s just no product here.
 You simply sign up and pay up so you can promote it using spammy and outdated traffic methods that no longer work.

 A good question to ask yourself is: